18F/micropurchase/docs/technical_debt.md

 # How We Are Trying To Limit Technical Debt

-**UNDER CONSTRUCTION: We are in the process of renovating our models so the class layout described here is out of date, although some of the general principles still apply.**

 Rails is a great framework for getting started quickly.
 You just need to generate a few models and off you go!
 The problem is that this invariably leads to unused and undermaintained code accumulating in